Taran Armstrong

 Taran Armstrong Family

-Taran Armstrong is the son of Benjamin and Melanie Armstrong.
-He has two siblings, Tre and Tanner.
-His brother Tre signed with the Tasmania JackJumpers in 2023 but later requested to be released from his contract.
+Armstrong is the son of Benjamin and Melanie Armstrong, and he has two brothers, Tre and Tanner.
+His father and uncle both played in the North West Basketball Union (NWBU), which helped spark his early love for the game.
+His older brother Tre also played college basketball at California Baptist and signed with the Tasmania JackJumpers in 2023, although he later requested to be released from his contract.

 Personal Life